ChaitanyaSagar-Gurujula/MNIST-FINE-TUNED-PRO/README.md

    - Click on the job you're interested in (e.g. tests or linting).
    - Click on the log link under "Logs".

+Note: Currently Github Actions won't be triggered while pushing changes to Github.

 ## Model Architecture

-- Used 3 Convolutional blocks with Batch Normalization and Dropout for regularization.
+- Used 2 Convolutional blocks with Batch Normalization and Dropout for regularization.
-- Used Adaptive Global Average Pooling followed by Fully Connected layer to map to output classes.
+- Used Adaptive Global Average Pooling followed by Convolution layer to map to output classes.
 - Used OneCycleLR Scheduler for learning rate optimization.
 - Used Adam Optimizer with weight decay for better convergence.
-- Used Random Affine, Perspective and Erasing Augmentations for better model generalization.
+- Used Random Affine, Perspective Augmentations for better model generalization.

 ## Training Configuration